This post may contain affiliate links. Please read our disclosure policy.

 corn Marque Choux in a blue and white bowl on a white background.

-Fresh or Frozen Corn
+Fresh Corn or Frozen Corn

 I love to use fresh corn on the cob, cut off the cob, during the summer months when it’s the best.
 But in a pinch, frozen corn works well, too.
 Especially, if you have some on hand that you froze during the summer months.